react-navigation/react-navigation/README.md

 *Learn once, navigate anywhere.*

 React Navigation is born from the React Native community's need for an extensible yet easy-to-use navigation solution based on Javascript.

-React Navigation was born from a collaboration between developers from Facebook, Expo and the React community at large: it replaces and improves upon several navigation libraries in the ecosystem, including Ex-Navigation, React Native's Navigator and NavigationExperimental components.
+React Navigation is a result of a collaboration between developers from Facebook, Expo and the React community at large: it replaces and improves upon several navigation libraries in the ecosystem, including Ex-Navigation, React Native's Navigator and NavigationExperimental components.

 * [Installation](#installation)
 * [Community contributions](#community-contributions)